WelSimLLC/welsim.github.io/collections/_posts/2019-09-25-a-free-material-editing-tool-mateditor.md

 ### Table and Graph Windows

 For many materials, you need to use the table to enter material property data.
-Such as the material properties based on temperature changes, it is necessary to give values for each critical temperature; For the hyperelastic and nonlinear material properties, it is necessary to display the stress-strain curve in order to verify whether the input parameters are reasonable.
-The graph window displays the corresponding curves based on the values entered in the table or properties window.
+Material properties based on temperature changes need values for each critical temperature.
+For the hyperelastic and nonlinear material properties, it's important to add the stress-strain curve to verify the reasonableness of the input parameters.
+The graph window will display the corresponding curves based on the values entered in the table or properties window.

 <p align="center">
   <img src="https://miro.medium.com/max/381/1*sqrruIse0Le2Fs7T0k6BGg.png"/>